vijeta31/sales_usecases/automated_call_email_data_capture.md

 3. Scale to full team based on pilot success
 4. Consider Gong.io for enterprise features later

-The combination of mature technology, proven ROI, and competitive necessity makes this a must-have capability for maintaining sales efficiency and data quality in Fluke's complex B2B environment.
+The combination of mature technology, proven ROI, and competitive necessity makes this a must-have capability for maintaining sales efficiency and data quality in company's complex B2B environment.